Top 5 Excuses Against Running – How I Deal With Them And Always Win 💪 😎

 4. I don’t feel like running now, I might do it later!

 Ah, an often heard excuse.
 It’s got a true diva ring to it.
+The star amongst excuses against running.

 A TCE, True Champion Excuse.